Looking for the best things to do in Gdansk, Poland? We have got an amazing list of things to see in Gdansk ready for you!

 Below is a quick video to show you how beautiful Gdansk Old Town truly is!

-Gdansk was one of our favourite cities when we visited Poland and we wanted to share with you some of the reasons why.
+Gdansk was one of our favorite cities when we visited Poland and we wanted to share with you some of the reasons why.
 Here are our top things of what to see in Gdansk in an easy to follow the list of top things to do in Gdansk:

 1. Old Town, Gdansk